What is CBD With No THC?

 Hemp and cannabis are both beneficial plants that can positively improve one’s life.
 Then, there are cannabinoids like Cannabidiol (CBD) that can be extracted from industrial hemp and cannabis.
 Where CBD comes from is interesting to many because it is derived from more than one source.
-Overall, CBD is a medically, therapeutically, and nutritionally beneficial cannabinoid.
-Regardless of where CBD comes from, it can deliver numerous potential benefits to consumers.
-Even though hemp and cannabis plants are beneficial, they are different from one another.
+Regardless of where CBD comes from, it can deliver numerous potential properties to consumers.
+Even though hemp and cannabis plants have beneficial effects, they are different from one another.
 One main difference between these plants are the unique effects they deliver.
 Learn more about where CBD comes from, the extraction of this cannabinoid, and several differences between hemp and cannabis plants by reading on.

-Not only do cannabis plants contain several cannabinoids like CBD, they also contain terpenes and Phyto-cannabinoids.
+Not only do cannabis plants contain several cannabinoids like CBD, they also contain terpenes and other phytocannabinoids.

 Furthermore, one 1976 study summed up the classification of hemp and cannabis by stating the following: “…both hemp varieties and marijuana varieties are of the same genus, Cannabis, and the same species, Cannabis Sativa.
 Further, there are countless varieties that fall into further classifications within the species Cannabis Sativa.”
 Fortunately for us consumers, CBD can be extracted from hemp and cannabis plants.

 Historically, hemp has been grown for agricultural, industrial, and medicinal purposes.
 Then, in recent years, hemp-derived Cannabidiol (CBD) has increased in popularity and usage all over the world.
-Although hemp serves a plethora of purposes, its medicinal and therapeutic benefits keep attracting countless people worldwide.
+Although hemp serves a plethora of purposes, its health properties keep attracting countless people worldwide.

 Additionally, not only can CBD be extracted from hemp, but this plant is very eco-friendly and sustainable.
 It is safe to say that hemp is a versatile, effective, and quality crop.
 Hemp can also make a huge difference in the agriculture and industrial sectors in addition to providing CBD.
-However, cannabis’s psycho-active effects and variety of medicinal and therapeutic benefits are keeping people’s interest as well.
+However, medical marijuana’s psychoactive effects and variety of medicinal benefits are keeping people’s interest as well.

 Now that you know where CBD comes from, where is it found within hemp and cannabis plants?
 Regarding the whole cannabis plant, its leaves and flowering buds contain high levels of THC and other cannabinoids.
 Whereas, hemp fibers and seeds that are highly populated on the plant’s stalks contain high levels of CBD.